 Is Search Encrypt A Virus?

 No. Search Encrypt can be installed on your browser as an extension.
 It is not a virus.
 We do not take any information, like passwords, data, or email contacts, from your computer.
 If you are unhappy with Search Encrypt, you can just remove it from your browser.
 You can also contact us and let us know if you have any feedback, as we’d be happy to hear from you.
-Using Search Encrypt can actually help prevent viruses and other breaches into your computer.
+Using Search Encrypt can potentially help prevent viruses and other breaches into your computer.

 Is Search Encrypt Malware?